 Some understanding of how HSPF views the world is necessary to establish where MODFLOW and HSPF overlap in the overall water balance.
-Figure 2 and Figure 3 illustrate the water storages and flows through the HSPF system for pervious (PERLND) and impervious (IMPLND) land use elements, respectively.
-The legend for the model simulation graphics is provided in Figure 1.
+Figure 2 and Figure 3 illustrate the water storages and flows through the HSPF system for PERLND and IMPLND.
+The legend for the model simulation graphics in Figure 2, Figure 3, and Figure 4 is provided in Figure 1.
 The simulated hydrologic processes for a PERLND include interception, infiltration, evapotranspiration, runoff, and deep percolation.
-The simulated processes for an IMPLND are similar to those for a PERLND, except there are no infiltration and subsequent subsurface processes.
+The simulated processes for an IMPLND are like those for a PERLND, except there are no infiltration and subsequent subsurface processes.